Isaak Sigal: Biography

 Isaac Yakovlevich Sigal was born in 1927 in the city of Vinnytsia.
 His father, Yakov Sigal, was an electric engineer.
 His mother, Gusta Shternberg, was a teacher.
 He graduated from Kyiv Polytechnic Institute in 1948 majoring in combustion equipment engineering.
 Since 1949 he worked at the Gas Institute under NASU, becoming a head of a department in 1961.
 He defended his master's dissertation in 1958, doctoral in 1971; in 1980 he became a full professor.
 In 1998, Isaak Sigal was granted the honorary title of Honored Scientist and Engineer of Ukraine.

 Family

-He married Ella Zacharovna Tovbina.
-In 1955, their son Alexander was born.